canonical/checkbox/checkbox-ng/docs/author/provider-template.rst

     Plainbox parlance, is the smallest piece of executable test code.
 Each job has a name and a number of other attributes.

-    Jobs can be arranged in lists, test plans if you will that are known as "whitelists".
-Those are defined in the ``whitelists/`` directory, this time one per file.
-You can create as many whitelists as you need, referring to arbitrary subsets of your jobs.
+    Jobs can be arranged in lists, test plans if you will.
+You can create as many test plans as you need, referring to arbitrary subsets of your jobs.

     Then there are the ``bin/`` and ``data/`` directories.
 Those are entirely for custom content you may need.
 You can put arbitrary